This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-The Musegg Wall is a well preserved medieval fortification that encircles the Old Town of Lucerne.
+The Musegg Wall is a well preserved medieval fortress that circles the Old Town of Lucerne.

 Dating back to the 14th century, this historic structure comprises nine towers and stretches over 850 meters, with some of the best views of the city!